snoguchi/node-fetch-with-proxy/README.md

 ## Advanced Usage

-You can specify proxy options in the 3rd argument of `fetch`.
+You can explicitly specify proxy options with the 3rd argument of `fetch` API.

 ```javascript
 const proxyUrl = 'http://your.proxy:port';